-- 1. Students, staff, parents, and guardians may report any incident of bullying, harassment, or intimidation to assistant principals or Lead Social Worker at 1901 Independence Ave SE, Washington, DC 20003 or at (202)350-8680. - 2.
+1. Students, staff, parents, and guardians may report any incident of bullying, harassment, or intimidation to Assistant Principals, Jessica Sitcovsky

+- (jessica.sitcovsky@stcoletta.org) or Dave Knight (dknight@stcoletta.org), or Lead Social Worker, Jessica Drake (jessica.drake@stcoletta.org) at 1901 Independence Ave SE, Washington, DC 20003 or at (202)350-8680. - 2.
 Incidences of bullying may be reported anonymously; however, disciplinary action cannot be taken solely on the basis of the anonymous report.
 The anonymous report may trigger an investigation that will provide actionable information. - 3.
 An employee or youth who promptly and in good faith reports an incident of, or information on, bullying in compliance with the policy of the agency, educational institution, or grantee shall be immune from a cause of action for damages arising from the report. - 4.
 If a student complains that he/she is currently the victim of bullying, harassment, or intimidation, the staff member will respond quickly and appropriately to investigate and intervene, as safety permits. - 5.
 If a student expresses a desire to discuss an incident of bullying, harassment, or intimidation with a staff member, the staff member will make an effort to provide the student with a practical, safe, private, and age-appropriate way of doing so.